kpatarawong/Java-Frameworks/README.md

 Filename: MainScreenController.java

-Lines 58-60: Add controller @Getmapping to enable access to About page
+Lines 58-60: Add controller @Getmapping to enable access to about page.

 `@GetMapping("/about")
 public String about() {
 return "about";`

+Add About Page

 File name: about.html

-Lines 1 – 34: Add about.html page with HTML styling and layout copied from mainscreen’s styling
+Lines 1 – 34: Create an about.html page with HTML styling and layout copied from mainscreen.html.

 ```
 <!DOCTYPE html>